bilalyaver/yvr-cms/readme.md

 *   Dynamic schema and collection management
 *   Dynamic schema and collection management
-*   JWT-based user authentication and authorization
+*   JWT-based user authentication and authorization (Active is not)
 *   Flexible database management with MongoDB support
 *   Easily extensible and adaptable structure
 *   With this project you can build your own content management system to provide content to your frontend applications with the flexibility you need.
 YVR-CMS is optimized for both small and large projects.